 California Civil Code Section 896 sets forth detailed building standards.
 Nine of the standards appear to require property damage before a violation occurs.
 These include excessive condensation through windows or exterior siding into the structure, foundations that allow water to enter the structure, and ceramic tile that allows water into walls or floors.

 If the builder has liability insurance, it can request an inspection of the claimed defects and perform destructive testing.
 It can then make an offer to repair with a demand for mediation.

 In order for these to apply, the builder must maintain an agent for service with the Secretary of State or include the agent's name and address with the original sales documentation, have recorded on title a notice of the existence of the prelitigation procedure and include that notice in original sales documentation, include a copy of the right to repair act with the original sales documentation, and have each of these items initialed and acknowledged by the homeowner and builder's representative.
 In addition, the seller must instruct the buyer to provide these documents to any subsequent purchaser.
 California Civil Code Section 912.

-Need Help With a Construction Defect Claim?
-Contact Us for a Free Telephonic Consultation.
+Need Help with a Construction Defect Claim?
+Contact Us!

 As your representative, we will investigate the defective construction claims to see if they can be substantiated.
 Wherever possible, we will go to arbitration or mediation to achieve a reasonable settlement in a timely and cost-effective manner.
 If necessary, however, we will aggressively argue your case in front of a judge or jury.

-The Law Office of Steven R. Lovett has the reputation for efficiency, experience and ethics that has gained the trust of construction professionals throughout Southern California.
+The Law Office of Steven R. Lovett has a reputation for efficiency, experience, and ethics that has gained the trust of construction professionals throughout Southern California.
 Contact a Los Angeles construction attorney by e-mail or call us for a free telephonic consultation.